Resources

 In this article:

-If you’re on the fence with the decision to rent or buy a home, it’s good to find out the amount of financing you could potentially qualify for.
-To do this, you’ll want to determine your pre-qualification amount.
-This is a loan amount that a lender estimates based on your self-reported answers.
+If you’re on the fence about renting or buying a home, it’s helpful to learn the amount of financing you qualify for.
+To do this, you’ll need to determine your mortgage pre-qualification amount.
+This is the loan amount you're eligible for, which a lender estimates based on your self-reported answers.
+A pre-qualification doesn’t scrutinize your finances like a pre-approval, which we’ll discuss below.

-After reviewing your results and talking with a VA loan specialist, the initial numbers might not add up to meet your home buying budget expectations.
-Or, the interest rates that were ball-parked may be higher than you anticipated.
+After reviewing your results and talking with a loan specialist, the initial numbers might not add up to meet your home buying budget expectations.
+Another scenario that could affect your buying power is that the interest rates are higher than you anticipated.

-Before moving on, this is the time to regroup and re-evaluate your finances to see if there's room for improvements.
+Before moving on, this is the time to regroup and evaluate your finances to see if there's room for improvement.
 Was there a problem with your credit score?
 Or with your debt-to-income ratio?
 These factors contribute to the ability to attract favorable loan terms.
-Later, you’ll be asked to obtain a mortgage pre-approval, which is a more in-depth investigation of the health of your finances used by the loan officer to factor the loan terms.
+Later, you’ll be asked to obtain a mortgage pre-approval, which is a more in-depth investigation of your finances used by the loan officer to factor the loan terms.

 Once you have your pre-qualification amount, you can perform a quick home search within your preferred neighborhoods to get a rough idea of what types of homes you may qualify for.
 The options might not be what you first envisioned.

-An initial search in your chosen area might give you pause after checking out the actual home prices listed.
-While your pre-qualification amount may buy you a beautiful home with a pool in a gated community in Florida, the same amount may only purchase a one-bedroom condo in an older building near the Pentagon.
+After researching home prices, an initial search in your chosen area might give you pause.
+For example, while your pre-qualification amount may buy you a beautiful home with a pool in a gated community in Florida, the same amount may only purchase a one-bedroom condo in an older building near the Pentagon

 Another solution is to reconsider your priorities.
 It’s common for military homebuyers to seek homes with these qualities: